lukemckinstry/big-geospatial-data/05_intro_postgis.md

 # Introduction to Spatial Databases with PostGIS

-Database systems can make spatial operations much simpler, and are more efficient to handle a large number of records.
+Database systems can make spatial operations much simpler, and are more efficient for handling a large number of records.
 Working in a large spreadsheet or CSV can be quite difficult.
 Shapefiles have a size limit of 2 GB.
 Working with large spatial layers in a spatial database system such as PostGIS is both easier and much more efficient.
 There are many available relational database management systems (RDBMS) and a growing number of NoSQL (non-relational) database systems.
 We will focus on the PostGIS extension to PostgreSQL, arguably the most popular open source spatial RDBMS.
-(MySQL and its fork, MariaDB, continue to outpace PostgreSQL as a general RDBMS).
+(MySQL and its fork, MariaDB, continue to outpace PostgreSQL in popularity as a general RDBMS).
 We will learn about directly querying a database, then learn how to query a database using Python.
 You will learn some basic SQL suitable for spatial analysis.
 If you have already taken GUS 8067 - Spatial Database Design, some of this will already be familiar to you.

 ## 1. Installing Postgres/PostGIS

 In this class we will run PostGIS in a Docker container.
 Docker is a virtualization technology that allows you to run a complete operating system inside another operating system.
-Docker has become reasonably widespread in the data science world because it is possible to share a Docker container with a configured server, preloaded data, and a development environment, making it very easy for other researchers to reproduce your analysis without installing a lot of software.
-Of course, if you don't have Docker installed, you will have to install it first, but once you do it gives you a "no installation" way to run a Postgres server, web server, Python development environment, or anything else that someone has already created a Docker container for.
+Docker has become reasonably widespread in the data science world because it is possible to share a Docker container with a configured server, a development environment, and even preloaded data, making it very easy for other researchers to reproduce your analysis without installing a lot of software.
+Of course, you will have to install Docker first if you don't already have it installed, but once you do, it gives you a "no installation" way to run a Postgres server, web server, Python development environment, or anything else that someone has already created a Docker container for.

 Please follow my instructions for [Creating a PostGIS Server in Docker](https://leehach.github.io/spatialdb/creating_a_postgis_server_in_docker).